 Which nerves are involved in Moebius syndrome?

-Moebius syndrome occurs due to underdeveloped sixth and seventh cranial nerves.
+Congenital oculofacial paralysis occurs due to underdeveloped sixth and seventh cranial nerves.
 If these nerves do not fully develop, they may cause unilateral (one side of the face) or bilateral (both sides of the face) facial paralysis.
+In some instances, other cranial nerves may be involved in Moebius syndrome as well.
+These include the third, fourth, fifth, ninth, 10th, and 12th cranial nerves, which control the ability to move the eyes, taste, swallow, digest, regulate the heart rate, and move the tongue.

 Is Moebius syndrome hereditary?
 If so, is Moebius syndrome dominant or recessive?

-Moebius syndrome can be inherited, and in these instances, it occurs as autosomal dominant, autosomal recessive or sex-linked.
-However, most cases are sporadic; Moebius syndrome often occurs once in a family, and it has a low chance of occurring in another pregnancy.
+Moebius syndrome can be inherited, and in these instances, it occurs as autosomal dominant, autosomal recessive, or sex-linked.
+However, most cases are sporadic.
+Moebius syndrome often occurs once in a family, and it has a low chance of occurring in another pregnancy.

 Can Moebius syndrome be detected before birth?